Stepping away from the books can make you a better student.

 Student Public Service Collaborative

-Another way you can be involved in community service is to participate in the Student Public Service Collaborative (SPSC).
+Another way you can get involved in community service is to participate in the Student Public Service Collaborative (SPSC).
 This student-led organization is dedicated to promoting the ideals of public service on campus and in the surrounding community.
 Its many activities include monthly volunteering opportunities, food and clothing drives, and the annual Public Service Week, which features workshops, lectures, and a day of service during the spring semester.

 Take a Faculty Member to Lunch Program

 The Take a Faculty Member to Lunch Program is one of our most popular activities.
 The way it works is simple: You and a small group of your classmates take a faculty member to lunch—your treat, thanks to HKS.
 It is a lively way for you and a faculty member to spend time together outside of the classroom.

 A quorum call is a parliamentary practice used to summon absent members of a deliberative body.
 At HKS it is an opportunity for you to mingle with students from all degree programs and unwind at the end of the week over snacks and refreshments.
 The Kennedy School Student Government along with other HKS groups co-host the Quorum Calls every Friday from 4 to 6 p.m.